Ontario wine: Prince Edward County

 Located along the northeastern shoreline of Lake Ontario, Prince Edward County was created as a new growing region in 2007.
 Although the wine region is formally known as Prince Edward County, the wine growing region also encompasses Amherst Island, and a strip of land north of the county.
 Prince Edward County is Ontario's northernmost VQA recognized wine growing region, and is surrounded by the Bay of Quinte and Lake Ontario, two elements that provide a moderated and cool growing season for that region.
 The area's soil allows for heat conduction and retention, providing for deeper vine growth in the summer months.
 Prince Edward County is the only region that has no sub-appellations.

 Other regions

 Vineyards in Ottawa.
 A number of wineries are based outside the three VQA-recognized wine growing areas.

-In addition to the three VQA recognized wine growing regions, there have been ongoing smaller scale attempts to grow wine in other, cooler, areas of the province using cold hardy, often hybrid grape varieties.
+In addition to the three VQA recognized wine growing regions, there have been ongoing smaller scale attempts to grow wine in other, cooler, areas of the province using cold hardy, often hybrid grape varieties, such as Vidal.

 Hybrid grapes are primarily grown in Eastern Ontario wineries, better suited for the colder climate of the region.
 However, the majority of wines grown in these regions are not certified by VQA, as the appellation organization does not certify wines from hybrid grapes.
 Hybrid grape wines are also grown in Bruce County, which encompasses the northern portion of the Niagara Escarpment, and Norfolk County along the shore of Lake Erie just west of Hamilton.